Xbox Series X console with controller

 The Initiative

-- One developer later claimed the Perfect Dark gameplay trailer shown at events was allegedly "fake" or heavily misrepresented
+• One developer later claimed the Perfect Dark gameplay trailer shown at events was "fake" or heavily misrepresented

 ZeniMax Online Studios

-- Team learned about cancellation through Slack deactivations—not leadership communication
+• The team learned about the cancellation through Slack deactivations—not leadership communication

 Everwild (Rare)